Table of Contents

 To date, at least 15 vaccines are being developed (in North America, Europe, Russia and China), with four main candidates in varying advanced stages of human testing.
 The two lead vaccine candidates started human clinical trials in September 2014 and data on their safety and immunogenicity profiles were ready by December-January, breaking all records in terms of vaccine trial Phase I timelines.
 WHO played a key role in this endeavour, by identifying and coordinating numerous trial sponsors to test the vaccines contemporaneously in the US, Canada, and several countries in Europe and Africa.

-- Ebola Vaccines -Overview (WHO -2018)
+- Ebola Virus Vaccines (WHO)

 |